gogobook/my-asp-dot-net/ch6.md

 The previous discussion focused on casting between base and derived classes where both participants were reference types.
-Similar principles apply when casting value types, although in this case it is not possible to simply copy references—some copying of data must occur.
+Similar principles apply when casting value types, although in this case it is not possible to simply copy references——some copying of data must occur.
 It is not, of course, possible to derive from structs or primitive value types.
 Casting between base and derived structs invariably means